SOCIAL SUPPORT PROGRAMS

 Socialisation for anyone living with dementia

-Please phone us for any information.
+Please contact us for current information

 Caladenia has been providing services to people with dementia and their carers for over 30 years.
 Social Support Groups are run from our Meadowbank House in Mooroolbark which is the only purpose built facility for Dementia Specific Day Care in the Shire of Yarra Ranges.